 - Organising Committee for ABI Caribbean Insolvency Symposium

-- Spoken frequently at the ABI Caribbean and Latin America conference and is a regular speaker at various Cayman Islands events.
+- Frequent speaker at the ABI Caribbean and Latin America conference and is a regular speaker at various Cayman Islands events.

 - Provided expert opinions on various aspects of Cayman Islands law for use in US Court proceedings.